what is slo intent?

 photo: Franck Henry

-cat dorvilus is a queer multi-disciplinary artist, curator, community organizer, creative entrepreneur, world-builder, and dialogic facilitator, working primarily with vulnerability + holistic healing as her mediums, using video, drawing, writing, creating content, and curating space as both her tools + canvas. her mission is to offer art and space that foster and continue self-healing and empowerment in others. weaving her love of nature, folklore, myth, culture, and the esoteric to her abstractions, she invites her audience to the freedom that awaits them if they acquiesce to vulnerability.
+cat dorvilus is an Earth worker, multi-disciplinary artist, curator, and community organizer. inspired by nature, vulnerability, and healing, she combines her gift for bringing people together with art and curation, using them as her mediums and canvas. her mission is to offer art and curated spaces where healing and vulnerability are honored and celebrated. weaving her love of nature, folklore, myth, culture, and the esoteric to her abstract creations, she invites her audience to the freedom that awaits them if they acquiesce, or surrender, to vulnerability.

-born and raised in Miami, FL to two immigrant parents from Haiti, at the age of 22, she left home shortly after dropping out of college, and instead made nature her teacher. traveling for 5 years with a backpack and a tent, through much of the continental United States, she was able to find lessons in the redwood forest of northern California, the north island of New Zealand, The Big Island of Hawaii, and the beaches of San Diego, Costa Rica, Jamaica, and Trinidad. working at various music festivals and with Cirque du Soleil along the way to fund her travels, she was also able to face and heal the trauma that she was running away from.
+born and raised in Miami, FL, to two immigrant parents from Haiti, she left home shortly after dropping out of college, choosing instead to make nature her teacher. for five years, she traveled with a backpack and a tent across much of the continental United States, finding lessons in the redwood forests of Northern California, the North Island of New Zealand, the Big Island of Hawaii, and the beaches of San Diego, Costa Rica, Jamaica, and Trinidad. through deepening her connection with nature and Earth, she was able to finally start confronting and healing the trauma she had subconsciously been running from.

-she settled down in New Orleans in 2017, where she began pouring the contents of herself and all she had learned while on her travels. while there, she created naked, an experimental open mic night, Nutrients of the Earth, an eco-friendly holistic wellness brand and farm-to-table food pop-up, wrote a poetry chapbook titled, wholy be my name, created wolf circle, a sister circle for divine feminine to be wild + honored in collective, kwè, a documentary series that honors the brilliance around her, and participated in and assisted in the facilitation of community forums.
+she settled down in New Orleans in 2017, where she began channeling all she learned from her travels. during her time there, she created naked., an experimental open mic night, Nutrients of the Earth, a wellness brand inspired by nature and holistic farm-to-table, vegan food pop-up, wrote a poetry chapbook titled, wholy be my name, created wolf circle, a sacred gathering for divine feminine energy to be wild and honored in collective, kwè, a documentary series celebrating the brilliance in her community. in addition, she also participated in and facilitated community forums, deepening her commitment to collective healing and vulnerability.

-in June 2021, she moved to Brooklyn, New York, where she currently resides.
-Her time there is spent on reclaiming her Haitian/African/Indigenous spiritual and cultural practices, through myth, folklore, language, herbalism + working in communion with the land.
+in June 2021, she moved to Brooklyn, New York, where she currently resides. her time there is spent reclaiming her Haitian, African, Indigenous spiritual and cultural practices, through story, myth, folklore, language, herbalism, meditation, cooking, creating, community organizing, curating, traveling, and working in harmony with the land.